dynatrace-oss/dynatrace-gcp-monitor/README.md

 ## Support
 Before you create a ticket check troubshooting guides specific to your deployment.
-If you didn't find a solution please create a support ticket.
+If you didn't find a solution please [contact Dynatrace support](https://www.dynatrace.com/support/contact-support/).

 ## Contributing